Aqua Running

 An aim of aqua running should be the smooth application of power over the entire range of motion in a horizontal direction.
 The improper

-application of power, even with the proper technique, can result in two
+use of force, even with the proper technique, can result in two

 effects: